DEV Community

 Important Settings of Amazon Linux 2 Which Can Be Done Using Ansible

-Amazon Linux 2 is Linux OS provided by AWS.
-Then, what’s the different with other OS?
-The one that we all know about it is we don’t need to install AWS CLI when we need to perform any AWS command through this OS.
-I think that’s the most “striking part” that we don’t get it on other OS.
+Amazon Linux 2 is a Linux OS provided by AWS.
+Then, what’s the difference with other OS?
+The one thing we already know about it is that we don’t need to install AWS CLI when we need to perform any AWS command.
+I think that’s the most “striking part” that we don’t get it from the other OS.

 More about Amazon Linux 2, click here!